Glioblastoma IDH wild-type (multifocal)

 The patient went on to have a biopsy.

 Paraffin sections show cores of a densely hypercellular astrocytic glioma.
-Tumour cells show marked nuclear and cellular pleomorphism.
+Tumor cells show marked nuclear and cellular pleomorphism.
 Scattered mitotic figures are identified.
 There are foci of microvascular proliferation with multi-layering of atypical cells around vessel lumena.
 There is also a small focus of necrosis.

 - GFAP: positive